stylish-groupb-project/Stylish-Pro/remote-assignment/part-1/README.md

     * We've known the 3 ways to implement async functions, how do we choose from them and what are their pros and cons?
     * Any other observations

+**Note:**
+1. Please remember to commit these 2 files in your dev branch
-**Note:** It's free to use any third party modules, but you need to describe why to use it in PR description
+2. It's free to use any third party modules, but you need to describe why to use it in PR description

 ```javascript
 // requestSync.js